andrewkhun/network-file-shares/README.md

 <h2>File Permissions Configuration Steps</h2>
 <p>
-In order to set permissions to folders and files, we need to create the folders to share.
-While logged in to the domain controller VM as an admin, create the folders.
-I have created 4 appropriately named folders to set permissions to on the C:\ drive.
-To share a folder and assign permissions, open the folder's Properties and click on Share under the Sharing tab.
-You can specify people on the network to share with and assign appropriate permissions.
-I set the following permissions for the folders (the accounting folder will be changed later):
+To set permissions for folders and files, we first need to create the folders we want to share.
+While logged in as an admin on the domain controller VM, I created four appropriately named folders on the C:\ drive.
+To share a folder and assign permissions, open the folder's Properties, and click on Share under the Sharing tab.
+From there, you can specify the users on the network to share with and assign the necessary permissions.
+I have set the following permissions for the folders (with the accounting folder's permissions to be changed later):

+- Domain Users can Read the read-access folder and they have Read/Write permissions on the write-access folder
+- Domain Admins have Read/Write access to the no-access folder
 </p>
 <br />